 What does it look like to have a reselling business?

-When you have an ebay business, you have taken your ebay selling beyond that of hobby selling (i.e. putting items for sale randomly as you come across them).
+When you are a reseller and have an ebay business, you have taken your ebay selling beyond that of hobby selling (i.e. putting items for sale randomly as you come across them).
 This means you are:

 1. Setting Revenue Goals

-Just like with any other business, as an ebay business owner you should have a revenue goal (i.e. how much money do you want to bring in each month?)
+Just like with any other business, as an ebay reseller you should have a revenue goal (i.e. how much money do you want to bring in each month?)

 You might be wondering how you’d even begin to know how many items you’d sell.
 I mean it’s dependent on someone out there in the world needing or wanting to buy your item.
 How can you predict that?